 Federal regulations requiring the implementation of electronic health records (EHRs) spurred the need for workers skilled in nursing and in the use of health informatics.
 The specialty is an opportunity for nurses with an interest in or knowledge of technology and how it can be applied to patient care.

-Work as an informatics nurse does not typically focus on one-on-one patient care, and looks at much larger patient groups.
+Work as an informatics nurse, also referred to as a nurse informaticist, does not typically focus on one-on-one patient care, and looks at much larger patient groups.

 Nursing informatics specialists may act as the link between a facility’s clinical IT systems and patient care.
 They may be involved in evaluating a facility’s technology, customizing functionality and setting up and executing training for staff members.